Acting Chief of Prosecutions

 It's, it’s, there, there's just so much over the last ten years you know.
 I-, nothing comes to mind.
 I actually personally haven’t even had time to reflect and I intend to take a year off next year when I, you know, leave the tribunal to sit back and reflect, you know, over the ten years.
 So, you know, unless you ask something specific, it’s been – I’ve been constantly in motion . . .

 . . . hardly any time to reflect, you know.
-Because there's, you know, things always happening and you know I, I can’t finger anything unless you, you target the question.
+Because there's, you know, things always happening and you know I, I can’t finger anything unless you, you target your question.

 BF: Okay, well then I, I’ll ask you about a few, few other things that I’ve been wondering about.
 Talking about prosecuting for rape as genocide, I think maybe from the outside when people look at the record, they see that there was the establishment of rape as genocide and its use in one case, and then sort of the appearance of it no longer being used as a tool by the tribunal.

 BF: And I wonder if from the perspective of a prosecutor, how do, how do you both see that tool and how do you – what thoughts do you have on, you know, why it might look that way from the outside looking in?

 I think we must acknowledge that we haven’t been that successful.
 You know since Akayesu in, in successfully prosecuting rape either as genocide or as a crime against humanity, I, I think most probably only about four, four convictions after Akayesu.

 You know, and given that we’ve, we've had now 36 convictions, you know, you know five convictions doesn't sound a big number.
 Yes there were problems, problems with pleading, but also problems with investigation.

 You know, c-, culturally, and I think this is across the board anywhere you know, you know ra-, rape in, in, in some societies is, is a taboo.
 I mean, you know so there’s silence.
 There’s silence and you initially didn’t get, you know, victims coming forward to talk about it.